maximalisimus/aif-master/README.md

 <a name="EngOglavlenie"></a>

-aif-master - Bash script for installing the Archlinux system on a computer.
+air-master - Bash script for installing the Archlinux system from scratch on a computer.

 ![Application](./image/aif-image.png "aif-master")